 With the extension of the Promenade to the north and south, in 1896 and 1914 respectively, St Annes succeeded in providing ample space for promenading, with a small amount of genteel entertainment.
 A stunning cast-iron water fountain was provided, complemented by the construction of a horse-shoe bandstand, with a viewing capacity of nearly two thousand, to play concerts on Sundays after church services.

 An attractive ornamental lake was later added with stepping stones, a footbridge and cascading waterfall.
 Open-air baths were opened in 1916, with hot and cool water feeding into these sea-water baths.
 A new scheme in 1934 saw the development of a children’s boating pool, mini golf and a new, improved promenade walk.
 A miniature railway and children’s playground was added in the 1950s.
 When the open-air baths were removed in the 1970s, the area was redesigned and a trampoline park created.

 The ornamental fountain was restored in 2001 and Fylde Council continues to maintain and improve the area, ensuring its place as a popular attraction for visitors old and young.
-A full revamp of the children’s paddling pool – Splash! - is set to open in 2019.
+A full revamp of the children’s paddling pool – Splash! - opened in 2019.
 Many of the original features of the Promenade Gardens remain, with well-maintained and colourful horticulture adding to its appeal.